KeyFramesOfVi/pathfinding-tool/README.md

 ## Dynamic Pathfinding Tool

-A tool to hopefully alleviate the task of creating
+A tool to hopefully alleviate the task of creating a world for robotic agents when trying to test their ability to navigate a dynamically changing world, with little to no information about that world.

 This is currently a WiP application that I have some hard coded inputs for (Such as the walls).
 I can generate my own walls manually but I have it set up like this so that I can test easier.